Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: samray, Shutterstock

-As their name suggests, this frog sounds a lot like a cricket.
-Their coloration ranges from green to brown.
-Some are even a grayish color.
-They usually have a backward triangle on their head, which is an easy way to identify them.
+As its name suggests, this frog sounds a lot like a cricket.
+Its coloration ranges from green to brown.
+Some frogs are even a grayish color.
+It usually has a backward triangle on its head, which is an easy way to identify it.

 11. Upland Chorus Frog